Begins March 10, 2014

 Students who forget their password should access WEBstudent and select the "I don't know my password" button.
 A reset password will be provided to your Monmouth University e-mail account.
 New students who have registered, but not yet attended, are requested to contact the Office of Admissions (732-571-3456) with questions concerning WEBstudent login.

 Students can self-register online beginning at the time and date they are authorized, providing that they have consulted with their academic advisor and received permission to self-register using WEBstudent.
-For specific dates and times for WEBregistration, review the information previously distributed by the Office of Registration and Records.
+For specific dates and times for WEBregistration, review the information previously distributed by the Office of the Registrar.
 In addition, specific WEBregistration Online Instructions are available online as is a WEBregistration Tutorial.

 NOTE: Should we experience any technical difficulties during WEBregistration, it will be closed down.
 In-person registration will continue as scheduled.